What Is a Temporary Injunction?

 Since a temporary injunction does not constitute a final judgment, it may be revoked under certain circumstances, including:

-• If the main lawsuit has not been filed prior to issuance of the injunction, the applicant must file the principal claim within twenty days from the date of issuance and submit proof of filing to the issuing court.
+- If the main lawsuit has not been filed before issuance of the injunction, the applicant must file the principal claim within twenty days from the date of issuance and submit proof of filing to the issuing court.
 Failure to do so may result in the revocation of the injunction upon the request of the opposing party.

 Frequently Asked Questions About Temporary Injunctions